jasonsilvers/tempest/README.md

 ## Testing With ReactQuery

-React Query is a lirbrary for fetching, caching and updating server data on the client.
+React Query is a library for fetching, caching and updating server data on the client.

 ### Gotchas

-- React Query does not automatically udpate it's cache when doing a mutation There are two ways to update the cache after a mutation
+- React Query does not automatically update it's cache when doing a mutation There are two ways to update the cache after a mutation

   1. Optimistically